![]() |

 NarsilThe mighty Sword of Elendil"...and the sword of Elendil filled Orcs and Men with fear, for it shone with the light of the sun and of the moon, and it was named Narsil."

-in The Silmarillion The Sword of Elendil, forged by Telchar of Nogrod in or before the First Age.
+Of the Rings of Power and the Third Age The Sword of Elendil, forged by Telchar of Nogrod during the later years of the First Age.
 The sword was broken in Elendil's fall at the Siege of Barad-dûr, and its Shards became an heirloom of his heirs throughout the Third Age until it was reforged as Andúril and borne by Aragorn II Elessar in the War of the Ring.
 Notes